Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Jaguar being a large family car and the Rover representing luxury car vehicle class.
 The first one has a Ford-engineered powertrain under the hood, a 4-cylinder, 16-valves 155hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 131hp engine designed by BMW.

-SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
+SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
 Still, apart from the official crash test results there are other things we need to be aware of.
 The second vehicle is a luxury car and that gives it a marginal advantage over the large family car competitor, at least that's what statistics show.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, X-Type offers a marginal difference of 3% more metal.
+On the other hand, when it comes to weight, a factor that most people underestimate, X-Type offers a marginal difference of 3% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Rover as a brand displays somewhat better results, all the models observed together.
-These are the results of an independent reasearch, while our visitors describe reliability of Jaguar with an average rating of 4.1, and models under the Rover badge with 4.5 out of 5.
-Some independent research have also placed X-Type as average reliability-wise, and 75 is more or less at the same level.Above it all, drivers of cars with the same engine as X-Type rank it on average as 4.2, while the one under the competitor's bonnet gets 3.9 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Rover as a brand displays somewhat better results, when all the models are taken into account.
+That's the official data, while our visitors describe reliability of Jaguar with an average rating of 4.2, and models under the Rover badge with 4.5 out of 5.
+Independent research findings rank X-Type as average reliability-wise, and 75 is more or less at the same level.That apart, owners of different cars powered by the same engine as X-Type rank it on average as 4.2, while the one under the competitor's bonnet gets 3.9 out of 5.

 Performance & Fuel economyJaguar is undoubtly more agile, reaching 100km/h in 2 seconds less than its competitor.
 In addition to that it accelerates all the way to 215 kilometers per hour, 30km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 6 liters of fuel per 100 kilometers (47 mpg), in combined cycle.